 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX85 has an electronic viewfinder (2765k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the Canon M relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon M and Panasonic GX85 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the GX85 and the Canon M is in-body image stabilization (IBIS).
-The GX85 reduces the risk of handshake-induced blur with all attached lenses, while the Canon M has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX85 reduces the risk of handshake-induced blur with all attached lenses, while the Canon M offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX85 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Panasonic GX85 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the Canon M and the GX85 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.